Atar-Growth/atar-growth.github.io/docs/privacy.md

 - Information validation and identity verification: We validate the information you provide and verify identities, particularly in relation to privacy requests.
 - Protection of rights and safety: We use your information to protect the rights, property, or safety of our users, employees, or third parties, including Partners and Advertisers.
 - Business-to-business interactions: When you engage with us on behalf of your business or employer, we use your Personal Information to manage and administer our relationship, including record-keeping, payments, communication, tracking outcomes, and verifying your eligibility and suitability.
+- Gravy Pass administration: For users of our Gravy Pass service, we use your information to track offer engagement, calculate earnings, process payments, and manage your account.
+- SMS communications: If you have expressly opted in to receive SMS communications, we use your phone number to send you messages as described in the SMS Messaging and Consent section.

 We may specify additional purposes for collecting your Personal Information at the time of collection.

 ### (ii) Sharing Personal Information with Partners and Advertisers

-- Engaging with Offers: When you interact with Offers on a Partner’s site, by actions such as swiping or clicking, we share the Personal Information you provide and information related to the Offer with the Partner.
+- Engaging with Offers: When you interact with Offers on a Partner's site, by actions such as swiping or clicking, we share the Personal Information you provide and information related to the Offer with the Partner.
 - Accepting Advertiser Offers: If you accept Offers from Advertisers, we share your Personal Information, including details like your email address, segmentation data (e.g., gender, age/DOB, postcode, title, phone number), and other third-party provided data, with the Advertisers, even if such information is not directly displayed.

 #### Examples of Personal Information Shared Based on Offer Engagement: